Sage-Bionetworks/sage-monorepo/README.md

 ### Preparing the databases

-- Run `nx import-dev-data challenge-registry-keycloak` to seed Keycloak database.
+- Run `nx import-dev-data openchallenges-keycloak` to seed Keycloak database.

 > **Warning** Keycloak must not be running when executing this command.

-### Starting the Challenge Registry
+### Starting the OpenChallenges

-    nx serve challenge-registry-app
+    nx serve openchallenges-app

-You can access the Challenge Registry on http://localhost:4200.
+You can access the OpenChallenges on http://localhost:4200.

 ## Documentation